 40 Then he returned to the disciples and found them asleep.
 He said to Peter, “Couldn’t you watch with me even one hour?
 41 Keep watch and pray, so that you will not give in to temptation.
 For the spirit is willing, but the body is weak!”
 Matt 26:36-41

 The big however (for those who think I’m off my rocker and miss the main point) on dealing with outside pressure and disappointing people; Jesus was prepared for what He knew was about to happen to Him.
 Shortly thereafter, He went through horrible torture and abuse, being crucified, and suffering a death via a method more painful than any other known to man.
 Why was He prepared?
-Because He had learned along the way in his 33 years on earth how to rely on God for strength, having spent much time in other gardens like the garden of Gethsemane, alone with His Father.
+Because He had learned along the way in his 33 years on earth how to rely on God for strength.
+He learned reliance on His Father having spent much time in other gardens like the garden of Gethsemane, where he sweated blood, alone with His Father.
 Often he got away from the crowds such as mentioned in Matthew 14:23 ‘After sending them home, he went up into the hills by himself to pray.
 Night fell while he was there alone.’

-Pressure is something we grow from, as James, who learned from his brother, stated
+Pressure is something we grow from, as James, who learned from his brother Jesus, who stated:

-James 1:2-4 ‘Consider it a sheer gift, friends, when tests and challenges come at you from all sides.
+‘Consider it a sheer gift, friends, when tests and challenges come at you from all sides.
 You know that under pressure, your faith-life is forced into the open and shows its true colors.
 So don’t try to get out of anything prematurely.
 Let it do its work so you become mature and well-developed, not deficient in any way.’
+James 1:2-4 (MSG)

-Therefore, in and of itself stress and pressure can be a good thing, but I am not advocating waiting until you have a nightmare to reveal you are under TOO MUCH stress.
+Therefore, in and of itself stress and pressure can be a good thing.
+But, I am not advocating waiting until you have a nightmare to reveal you are under TOO MUCH stress.
 There will be seasons in our lives where we need to be ready for it.
 There are seasons to evaluate whether it is good stress or bad stress.
-In addition, we may need to evaluate if we should make changes to alleviate un-do pressure, whether it is from sources we can control, or figuring out ways to cope if it is from sources where we have no choice.
+In addition, we may need to evaluate if we should make changes to alleviate un-do pressure.
+We at times must evaluate whether stresses are from sources we can control, or figure out ways to cope if it is from sources where we have no choice.

 I am no expert and as I have stated in other mini-stories, nearly everything I write comes from what I need to do in a better way myself.
 If you too are Under the Holiday Pressure maybe, there is a need to recalibrate and find a better balance.